matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 joined the room` noise between each batch. **The state will not be resolved into the current state of the room.**

 `events` is a chronological list of events you want to insert.
-For Synapse, there is a reverse-chronological constraint on batches so once you insert one batch of messages, you can only insert an older batch after that. **tldr;
-Insert from your most recent batch of history -> oldest history.**
+It's possible to also include `state_events` here which will be used to auth further events in the batch.
+For Synapse, there is a reverse-chronological constraint on batches so once you insert one batch of messages, you can only insert an older batch after that. **tldr; Insert from your most recent batch of history -> oldest history.**

 #### What does the batch send endpoint do behind the scenes?